BitPatty/SRLApiClient/Readme.md

 ReadOnlyCollection<Race> activeRaces = Client.Races.GetActive();
 ```

-_Note:_ `GetActive()` generally returns all races whose state is lower than `RaceState.Over`.
+_Note:_ `GetActive()` generally returns all races with a state lower than `RaceState.Over`.
 However, the API sometimes already removes races from the endpoint as soon as they reach `RaceState.Finished`.
 So if you're actively tracking the races make sure you fetch the single race if it no longer shows up in the results.

 _Note 2:_ The race id from `Races` doesn't match the `PastRaces` id.
 When the game is recorded it receives a new id and gets dropped from `Races`.

-To fetch a specific Race you need to know the race id:
+To fetch a specific Race you need to specify the race id:

 ```
 Race race = Client.Races.Get("someId");